jordankaiser/documentation-drupal/chapter1/content-modeling/entities/entity-api-implementation-basics.md

 Unlike Config entities Content entities are fieldable.
 Those fields can be shared among all entities of a given type, those fields are called base fields.
 Fields that are unique among the the sub-type are called bundle fields.

+Base fields shared amongst all node entities regardless of bundle \(a.k.a node type\):

+* title
+* author ID
+* status
+* created timestamp
+* changed timestamp
+* promoted to front page
+* sticky
+* revision timestamp
+* revision author
+* revision log message
+* revision translation affected

+The default installation of Drupal 8 comes with two nodes types \(a.k.a. bundles\).
+Article and Basic Page.
+As stated above every node type has the base fields attached by default.
+The fields that make Article and Basic Page node types unique are their bundle fields.

+**Basic Page Bundle Field\(s\)**

+* Body field

+To see a list of bundle fields for a node type navigate to Structure &gt; Content types &gt; Page.

+**Article Bundle Field\(s\)**

+* Body
+* Comments
+* image
+* tags

+Even though both Article and Basic page node types have a Body field it is not a "shared" field so is considered a "bundle field" not a "shared field".